1. About simvastatin

 - Simvastatin is also called Zocor and Simvador.

-3. Who can and can't take simvastatin
+3. Who can and cannot take simvastatin

 Simvastatin can be taken by adults and children over the age of 10 years.